-The course credit distribution for 2023-24 in our trimester schedule is that a one-trimester course meets every-other-day and is worth 1 credit; three-trimester courses are worth 3 credits.
-Course credits are earned upon completion of each trimester; if a student does not fully complete a trimester, no partial credit is earned for that trimester.
+The course credit distribution for 2024-25 in our trimester schedule is that a one-trimester course meets every-other-day and is worth 1 credit; three-trimester courses are worth 3 credits.
+Students who withdraw from a course before its completion do not receive any credit for that class.
+For students who leave Forman before the completion of the year, course credits are earned upon completion of each trimester; if a student does not fully complete a trimester, no partial credit is earned for that trimester.